rrousselGit/riverpod/packages/riverpod_cli/README.md

 - open in a terminal the project you want to migrate.
   You should be located in the same folder than the project's `pubspec.yaml` .

+- Make sure that your code has no analysis errors otherwise the migration will have trouble running.
+  In particular:
+  - This will migrate the pubspec.yaml along with your code to the newest version of riverpod
+  - It will update to the latest riverpod syntax, even if you are using a path or git dependency of riverpod
+    - You will then have to update the path / git dependency to the newest version of riverpod
+    - It relies on a full analysis of your code, so make sure your code compiles before running

 - run:
   ```sh